 - 1 lime – reserve 1 Tablespoon juice, then cut into wedges

 - ½ teaspoon curry powder

 - Pinch kosher salt and black pepper, to taste

 - 1 ounce roasted or raw cashew nuts (halves or whole)

-Curry and Chutney Sauce for the Chicken:
+Curry and Chutney Sauce:

-- Meal prep – Prep greens and mango and place in containers.
+Meal Prep – Prep greens and mango and place in containers.
 Mix the chicken with curry sauce and keep in separate container until ready to use.
 Store in fridge for up to 5 days.

 - Category: salad